-From Game of Thrones to Harry Potter, the most successful fantasy franchises in history have featured memorable dragons.
+From Game of Thrones to Harry Potter to Tolkien's Middle-earth legendarium, many of the most enduring fantasy stories in history have featured memorable dragons.
 Since we’ve yet to win a dragon egg in a dive-bar poker game, we’ll have to settle for living out our beast-rearing dreams through the pages of novels.
-Thus, here are our 10 favorite dragon books of all time.
+Thus, here are our favorite dragon books of all time.

 Tea with the Black Dragon

 This San Francisco-set fantasy was nominated for both the Hugo, Nebula, and World Fantasy Awards.
 Martha McNamara came to San Francisco at the request of her troubled adult daughter.
 But now that Martha's here, her daughter is nowhere to be found.
 When Martha herself runs into danger, the only person who knows she's missing is the mysterious Mayland Long — a friend Martha met at her hotel who has the ability to transform into a dragon.

 This first entry in the thrilling Dragonback series by Timothy Zahn introduces Jack Morgan, a young con artist in hiding after being framed for a crime he didn't commit, and Draycos, a warrior from an endangered draconic race.
 After a chance meeting on a planet where Jack is hiding from galactic law, Jack realizes Draycos could help prove his innocence.
 But first, Jack must allow the strange creature to bond with him physically and mentally.

 Zahn is the creator of Star Wars' Grand Admiral Thrawn and the author of the acclaimed Heir to the Empire trilogy.
 In the Dragonback series he proves his knack for fun, action-packed sci-fi extends far beyond the Star Wars universe.